“What does it mean?”

 First, they listen.
 Not necessarily because they desire to.
 They don’t decide to pay attention or not, it’s more like they are hardwired to listen.

-That “hardware” is called a language acquisition device.
+And that “hardware” is called a language acquisition device, conveniently known as LAD.

 This instinctive mental capacity enables an infant to acquire and produce language.